-In the JMX-based setup in the image below, we see data for total messages read by a sink connector, as well as information about Connect error totals, source records read, and dead letter queue requests.
+In the JMX-based setup in this image, we see data for total messages read by a sink connector, as well as information about Connect error totals, source records read, and dead letter queue requests.
 With a little bit of tooling, you can build alerting on this data and expand your own observability framework.
 All of this setup can be a lot of work, though, so if you can do it in a fully managed way, it is far easier.

-Kafka Connect also exposes information about the status of tasks and connectors on its REST interface, which you can read about in the previous module.
+Kafka Connect also exposes information about the status of tasks and connectors on its REST interface, which we covered in the previous module.

 We will only share developer content and updates, including notifications when new content is added.
 We will never send you sales emails. 🙂 By subscribing, you understand we will process your personal information in accordance with our Privacy Statement.